 Diagnosis for venous ulcers

-The characteristic differences in the clinical presentation and the findings of the physical examination can help differentiate venous ulcers from other ulcers of the lower extremities.
+The characteristic differences in the clinical presentation and the physical examination findings can help differentiate venous ulcers from other ulcers of the lower extremities.

-The diagnosis of venous ulcers is usually clinical; however, tests such as the ankle-brachial index, ultrasound, plethysmography and venography may be useful if the diagnosis is unclear.
+The diagnosis of venous ulcers is usually clinical; however, tests such as the ankle-brachial index, ultrasound, plethysmography, and venography may be helpful if the diagnosis is unclear.

-In general, the goals of treatment are to reduce edema, improve healing of the ulcer and prevent recurrence.
+In general, the treatment goals are to reduce edema, improve healing of the ulcer and prevent a recurrence.